schlatterbeck/pgapy/README.rst

 There currently is not much documentation for PGAPy.
 You really, absolutely need to read the documentation that comes with PGAPack |--| and of course you need the PGAPack library.
+The PGAPack user guide is now shipped together with PGAPy.
+It is installed together with some examples in share/pgapy, wherever the Python installer decides to place this in the final installation (usually ``/usr/local/share`` on Linux).

 The original PGAPack library can still be downloaded from the PGAPack_ ftp site, it is written in ANSI C and therefore *should* run on most